Being inspected as a provider of children's social care

 Notice of an inspection

 Inspections of Cafcass, children’s homes, residential family centres and secure training centres are unannounced.
 Other types of service receive some notice of inspection.
-Your inspection handbook has more details.
+Your inspection framework/handbook has more details.

 Before the inspection

-You should prepare for your inspection and will need to have ready all the information listed in Annex A of your inspection handbook.
+You should prepare for your inspection and will need to have ready all the information listed in your inspection framework/handbook.

 During the inspection